Japan in Spring: How to Enjoy Cherry Blossoms, Festivals and More - Japanspecialist

 Why Travel to Japan in Spring?

 Spring in Japan starts from late March and lasts until mid-June, making it the ideal season to enjoy mild temperatures, clear skies, and beautiful natural landscapes.
-The main reason to visit Japan during spring is, of course, the cherry blossoms.
+The main reason for visiting Japan during spring is, of course, the cherry blossoms.

 The blooming of cherry blossoms, a national symbol of Japan, is celebrated with Hanami, a traditional Japanese custom of picnicking under the cherry trees.
 It’s an opportunity for people to appreciate the fleeting beauty of nature, spend time with loved ones, and enjoy delicious food and drinks under the blossoms.

-On average, you can view cherry blossoms from March until May.
+The answer depends on what you want to experience.
+If you’re looking to see the cherry blossoms in full bloom, the best time to visit is usually around late March to early April.
+This is when the blooms are at their peak, and the weather is usually mild and sunny.
 The first cherries usually blossom in the southern part of the country, while the latest blossoms occur in the Hokkaido region in the north.
 Every January, the Japan Meteorological Corporation releases the official cherry blossom forecast, guiding you to find the best time to catch the most breathtaking views in the best spots.

 Best Spots to See Sakura Blossoms in Japan